kurnev/obsidian/monkk/Programming/Code Interview/B-tree.md

-*B-tree** is a self-balancing [tree data structure] hat maintains sorted data and allows searches, sequential access, insertions, and deletions in [logarithmic time]
+*B-tree** is a self-balancing [tree data structure] that maintains sorted data and allows searches, sequential access, insertions, and deletions in [logarithmic time]